 She still gets lots of walks in, but not very much running.
 I’ve been using our home treadmill a lot because there just isn’t the opportunity to get out and run.
-We still go on morning walks though, and although she was scared of the stroller at first, she does well with it now.
+I read on MyPetNeedsThat, how morning walks are so important for dogs and thus we still go on morning walks, and although she was scared of the stroller at first, she does well with it now.
 I think she likes that the stroller carries treats (for behavior training) and an extra water bowl for her (previously she drank from a stream we poured out of our water bottles.)

 Nala’s days, like mine, are much more active than they used to be.
 While she used to spend all day sleeping on the couch, there is now a lot more entertainment.
 For the most part, she likes to be where ever we are with the baby.
 She often tries to wedge herself between the baby and us and lay down right there.
 One of my sitters thought she was trying to protect the baby, but I think she wants to say NO IM THE BABY!